a-dev-mobile/turn_gen/README.md

 ### Union types

-TurnGen scripts can generate "union types" by creating a class with named constructors, but making it private.
-This class is not used anywhere, but it is convenient to use it to change the generated code.
-And add the `// end` comment at the end of the class, as in the example below:
+TurnGen scripts can generate "union types" by creating a class with named constructors, but this requires making a fake private class.
+This class is not used anywhere, but it is useful for modifying the generated code.
+And add a `// end` comment at the end of the class, like in the example below:

 ```dart
 class _Union {